FiFiTiDo/EncryptedChat/README.md

 which is a very simple encryption library.
 Currently the program uses the DES algorithm to encrypt communications which is generally regarded as not that secure, so I'd recommend changing it to a different algorithm.
-This should be rather simple by going into classes found in the util sub project: `chat.encryption.Encryptor` and `chat.encryption.KeyGeneratorMain` (Though it probably would require more than just changing the algorithm type)
+This should be rather simple by going into classes found in the util sub project: `chat.encryption.CryptoManager` and `chat.encryption.KeyGeneratorMain` (Though it probably would require more than just changing the algorithm type)

 ### Networking